PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppege-needs-a-refresher.md

 that this one is better.
 Like his image, this one is from Wikimedia.</figcaption>
 </figure>

+<p>&nbsp;</p>

-A frequent contributor of posts at the Discovery Institute's site "Science and Culture Today", David Coppege, has sternly lectured us evolutionary biologists: we "need a refresher".
+A frequent contributor of posts at the Discovery Institute's site "Science and Culture Today", David Coppege, has sternly lectured us evolutionary biologists: we "need a refresher course in natural selection".
 He is really trying to straighten us out, wagging finger and all.

 I agree that someone needs a refresher, but in this case think it's David Coppege.
-Did he ever get "freshed" in the first case.
+Did he ever get "freshed" in the first case?

 Let's look at the points he made, and see whether any of them are misconceptions, particularly ones we have